GeekTrainer/learn-django/Outline.md

 4. Working with Django forms
       - HTML forms
       - Understanding Django forms
-      - CSRF Tokens
 5. Form Views
       - Generic views
-      - Creating objects for Create, Edit and Delete
+      - Creating objects for Create, Update and Delete
 6. Using Crispy forms for better display
       - Using Bootstrap3 with Crispy
 7. Knowledge Check